pkumar26/demok8s/README.md

 *Install Helm & verify that Tiller is up & running successfully**

     helm init
-    helm list   …..
-This should work without any error
+    kubectl get pods -n kube-system     <--Verify that tiller is up & running helm list                           <-- This should work without any error

-    kubectl get pods -n kube-system

 >There are multiple ways to expose services running inside AKS e.g. through Azure ALB, LB, Nginx Ingress controller, Traefik etc.
 You'll be exposing internal application through Azure Internal LB & Public facing application through Traefik, which will use Azure LB.